subantapoudel01/FPL-Predictor/README.md

 ## How to Run
-1. Download the `FPL_Analysis.ipynb` file.
+1. Clone this repository.
-2. Open in Jupyter Notebook or Google Colab.
+2. Open `notebooks/FPL_Analysis.ipynb`.
-3. Run the cells to see the Data Cleaning and Visualization.
+3. Run all cells to generate the "ICT Index vs Points" visualization.